milenafaga/buenos_aires_airbnb/README.md

 Aggregate and analyze average pricing by neighborhood Create interactive choropleth maps to visualize price disparities Linear and cluster analysis

+Unrelated to the project there is also a time analysis for real state in the USA

 📧 Questions or Feedback?